 Revolving B Loan Limit during the respective Revolving A Term and Revolving B Term.
-The Company is not obligated to borrow any amount under either the Revolving A Loan or the Revolving B Loan, the Company may borrow, repay and reborrow at any time or from time to time while the respective Revolving A Loan or Revolving B Loan remains in effect.
+The Company is not obligated to borrow any amount under either the Revolving A Loan or the Revolving B Loan.
+Within either the Revolving A Loan or the Revolving B Loan, the Company may borrow, repay and reborrow at any time or from time to time while the respective Revolving A Loan or Revolving B Loan remains in effect.